World's top glovemaker under fire in Malaysia over migrant workers' rights

 “Such an unjust situation must be eradicated,” K. Veeriah, an official at the Malaysian Trades Union Congress, an umbrella group which represents workers, said in a separate statement.

-He said the cases uncovered at Top Glove were only the “tip of the iceberg” and that labour exploitation was common across sectors in Malaysia, which relies heavily on foreign labour.
+He said the cases uncovered at Top Glove were only the “tip of the iceberg” and that labor exploitation was common across sectors in Malaysia, which relies heavily on foreign labor.

+Human Resources Minister M. Kulasegaran told the Thomson Reuters Foundation this week that major companies in the country must take the lead to ensure there are no labor abuses.